noobyalan/noobyalan/README.md

 # Hi, I'm Alan 👋

-I'm majoring in **International Business** but have a strong interest in **technology**.
+A **International Business** student from [Jinan University](https://english.jnu.edu.cn/)but have a strong interest in **technology**.
 I'm always learning and exploring how tech can be applied in business.

 ## Hobbies
 - **Classical music**